 The DEC, DEC Counsel, or the Appeals Commission may issue an order or notice to Respondent through the email address Respondent has provided to CFP Board either by attaching the document to the email or by providing in the email the information necessary for Respondent to access the documents by electronic means, or if no email address is available, by hand-delivery or any commercially available delivery service that provides a record of delivery to the mailing address the Respondent has provided to CFP Board.
 The DEC, DEC Counsel, or the Appeals Commission may issue an order or notice to Enforcement Counsel by email by attaching the document to the email or by providing in the email the information necessary for Enforcement Counsel to access the documents by electronic means.
 A party may file a document with the DEC or DEC Counsel through the email address decfilings@cfpboard.org.
-The party filing the document must copy the other party on the communication to the DEC or DEC Counsel.
-A party may file a document must copy the other party on the communication to the Appeals Commission.
+The party filing the document with the Appeals Commission through the email address compliance@cfpboard.org.
+The party filing the document must copy the other party on the communication to the Appeals Commission.